case-contract-testing/contract-case/packages/case-plugin-base/docs/case-plugin-base.logcontext.md

 ## LogContext interface

 Part of the context with the logger attached.
+Useful if you just want to pass the logging functions to something.
+This is used in a few places where the whole context isn't available (eg, before the context has been constructed).

 **Signature:**